 The Student Handbook is produced by the Student Affairs Office.
 Material was supplied by several departments, individuals, and offices of the College and was accurate at the time the copy was sent to the printer.
-Given the changing and developing nature of the College, complete accuracy past the date of compilation - June 30, 2023 - cannot be guaranteed.
-NOTE: Any COVID19 related guidelines, policies, and procedures for the health and safety of the Thomas community, as well as the Terrier Pledge, will supersede information in this handbook.
+Given the changing and developing nature of the College, complete accuracy past the date of compilation - July 19, 2024- cannot be guaranteed.